Mirzakhani-Open-Science-Group/Topics-/README.md

 - Deep Learning to solve EDP
 - Structural theory of causality (casual inference)
 - Algorithm and models for Swarming behaviour/robots
+- Remote sensing (drons and applications in agriculture?)